arvk/EZFF/docs/examples.rst

 rxff-serial
 --------------
-Optimization of ReaxFF forcefield for a thio-ketone monomer against 2 objectives -- **Dissociation energy** of the C-S bond and C-S **vibrational frequency**
+Optimization of ReaxFF forcefield for a thio-ketone monomer against 1 objective -- **C-S vibrational frequency**

 Features demonstrated in this example